elchicodepython/naf-ce/README.md

 # NAF - CE

-### Release 0.1
+### Release Alfa-0.1

 ## Not Another Firewall

 NAF-CE is a solution for adding or deleting iptables rules in order to allow or deny hosts based on DNS resolution.
-NAF-CE is not a firewall and does'nt replace one.
-Is a custom solution for small teams of developers that wants to collaborate on a dedicated server without exposing it to everyone and without complex configurations.
+NAF-CE is not a firewall and doesn't replace one.
+Its a custom solution for small teams of developers that wants to collaborate on a dedicated server without exposing it to everyone and without having to deal with complex configurations.

 NAF-CE check the domain resolution for each domain and add or delete the defined "allow_rule" rule replacing the {ip} keyword with the resolution of the domain name

+It should be use with a dynamic DNS provider such as DuckDNS.

+Steps after installation:
+* Set a dynamic DNS for a domain name in a third party platform
+* Set that domain in NAF-CE configuration
+* NAF will update the IPTables defined rule (by default accepting the ip of that domain inside de INPUT chain) each time the domain resolution change.
+* If everything is correct set a default drop policy inside iptables for incomming packets.
+* NAF-CE will act as a whitelist allowing only (by default) the IPs resolved by the dynamic DNS provider to the domain names specified in configuration.

 ## Requirements
 python3